siimon/prom-client/README.md

 NOTE: Some of the metrics, concerning File Descriptors and Memory, are only available on Linux.

-In addition, some Node-specific metrics are included, such as event loop lag, and active handles.
+In addition, some Node-specific metrics are included, such as event loop lag, active handles and Node.js version.
 See what metrics there are in
 [lib/metrics](lib/metrics).

 The function returned from `defaultMetrics` takes 2 options, a blacklist of metrics to skip, and a timeout for how often the probe should